AnseedX/ProbesTPT/README.md

 # ProbesTPT
-Developed a probe-Based Spherical Optimization replacing repulsion-based pairwise learning with an attraction-to-probe mechanism
+Developed a probe-Based Spherical Optimization replacing repulsion-based pairwise learning with an attraction-to-probe mechanism (Will make it public soon)